-Homework/Activities 40%
+TOTAL 100%

+Final 20%

 Exams 2@15% 30%

-Final Exam - 30%

-TOTAL - 100%
+Activities 10%

-Homework & Activities:
+Homework 40%

+Homework:

 There are seven written homework assignments.
 Students can discuss the homework questions with each other but must independently write up a solution.
-Assignments are to be submitted in Canvas by due date.
+Assignments are to be individually submitted at the beginning of class on the due date.
 A subset of the homework problems will be graded.
-Activities will be completed in small groups in class and due at the end of class on the dates listed in the class schedule.
+Assignments that are not neatly written up will not be graded.